Maura False Limpet Shell

 Maura False Limpet Shell, Siphonaria maura.Shell collected off the beach in the greater Los Cabos area, Baja California Sur, August 2021.
 Size: 2.0 cm (0.8 inches) x 1.6 cm (0.6 inches).

-Maura False Limpets are found attached to rocks in the intertidal zone.
-They range from Magdalena Bay, Baja California Sur to Peru.
+Habitat and Distribution: Maura False Limpets are found attached to rocks in the intertidal zone.
+They are a subtropical to tropical Eastern Pacific species an in Mexican waters of the Pacific Ocean range from Magdalena Bay, Baja California Sur south to Guatemala.
 They are found in the Sea of Cortez, from La Paz to the Cabo San Lucas, Baja California Sur.